 Best Water Parks in the Midwest for 2026

-I grew up in the Midwest, worked at a water park in the Midwest, and still live in the Midwest.
-So when I say this region has quietly built one of the best collections of water parks in the country, I'm saying it with the full awareness that it sounds like hometown bias.
-It's not.
-The numbers back it up.
+So when I say this region has quietly built one of the best collections of water parks in the country, I'm aware that sounds like hometown bias.
+It's not — the numbers back it up.

-Wisconsin Dells alone has over 20 water parks.
-Ohio has two of the largest indoor water park resorts in America within 15 minutes of each other.
 Indiana, Michigan, Minnesota, Illinois, and Missouri all have parks worth driving to.
 And because the Midwest is connected by interstates that run flat and fast, most families in the region are within a four-hour drive of at least three quality water parks.

 Wisconsin